olpeh/olpeh.github.io/_posts/2019-02-17-how-i-made-my-blog-blazing-fast.md

 Image source: [User-centric Performance Metrics](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics){:target="\_blank"}{:rel="noopener"}.

-As you can see from the lighthouse results, the First Contentfu Page and First Meaningful Paint are happening almost at the same moment.
+As you can see from the lighthouse results, the First Contentful Paint and First Meaningful Paint are happening almost at the same moment.
 In fact, quite often Lighthouse reports same results for them when running the audit for my site.
 The Lighthouse results usually vary slightly between runs.
-What this result means, is that the browser is able to render meaningful content instead of placeholder or empty content whenever it gets to starting rendering.
+What this result means, is that the as soon as the browser is able to render something, it is meaningful content instead of placeholder or empty content whenever it gets to starting rendering.

 One important metric is the Time To Interactive.
 For my site, Lighthouse reported it at `1.2s` which is a very good result.